openstack/ironic/doc/source/install/configure-tenant-networks.rst

    where FILENAME is the file located at the TFTP server.

-See `Multitenancy in Bare Metal service`_ for required node configuration.
+See :ref:`multitenancy` for required node configuration.

-.. _`Multitenancy in Bare Metal service`: http://docs.openstack.org/ironic/latest/admin/multitenancy.html#multitenancy